mantoni/min-webdriver/README.md

     - `name` the name of the browser to launch, e.g. `chrome`, `firefox` or `internet explorer`
     - `version` the browser version to launch.
 Use `*` for any.
-    - `url` an optional URL to launch for this browser
+    - `url` an optional URL to launch for this browser.

-Some options are only considered depending on the `asyncPolling` value:

 - `pollingInterval` sets the time interval between test log checks.
-Only apply if `asyncPolling` is `false`.
-Defaults to 1000 milliseconds.
-  - `timeout` option won't apply if `asyncPolling` is set to `false` because the test log is checked manually respecting `pollingInterval`.
+Defaults to 100 milliseconds when `asyncPolling = true` or 1000 milliseconds otherwise.
+- `timeout` sets the web driver's `script` and `async_script` timeouts.

 SauceLabs specific options that only apply if `sauceLabs` is set to `true`: